-To make sure you’re never caught up in the aftermath of product layering gone wrong, we called in Dr. Kraffert, board certified dermatologist and president of Amarte.
-He gave us the all of the information on the combinations to be avoided at all costs.
+To make sure you’re never caught up in the aftermath of product layering gone wrong, we spoke with Dr. Green, as well as Dr. Craig Kraffert, a board-certified dermatologist, president of Amarté, and founder of Dermstore.
+They gave us all of the information on the combinations to be avoided at all costs.

 “Decreased tolerability is a concern whenever exfoliants (physical or chemical) are combined,” Dr. Kraffert says.
 Because beta hydroxy acids, like salicylic acid, and benzoyl peroxide are both exfoliating ingredients, you run the risk of irritating your skin.
 Keep the two separate to prevent redness and peeling.
 It's already a hotly debated topic whether benzoyl peroxide is safe to use on its own; adding a harsher product on top of it isn't going to be good for you.
 Dr. Green adds, “These ingredients all cause cell turnover and some degree of exfoliation combined together would cause severe skin irritation.”

 Vitamin C + AHA

 When layering vitamin C, you have to look out for active ingredient neutralization because antioxidants, like vitamin C, are inherently unstable.
 “Vitamin C is very pH sensitive, and mixing it with AHAs tends to substantially diminish its delivery within the skin,” Dr. Kraffert says.
 Powerful alpha hydroxy acids actually alter the pH level of vitamin C, which degrades its antioxidant properties.
 The combination also might irritate your skin—particularly if you're sensitive to Vitamin C, which many people are.
 As Dr. Green says: “These ingredients all cause cell turnover and some degree of exfoliation combined together would cause severe skin irritation.”

 Vitamin C + Retinol